danthegoodman1/RaftHouse/README.md

 ## Read and Write Endpoints

 RaftHouse should be exposed over two endpoints: A read-only eventually consistent endpoint (queries local node), and a leader endpoint (inserts and consistent queries).
-This generally means making two DNS records, kubernetes services, etc. that will have distinct `host` HTTP headers when accessed by the Clickhouse client over HTTP (eventually consistent operations can actually use the native client, but should NEVER write).
+This generally means making two DNS records, kubernetes services, etc. that will have distinct `host` HTTP headers when accessed by the ClickHouse client over HTTP (eventually consistent operations can actually use the native client, but should NEVER write).

 Any time a write occurs, or a setting is changed, it must go over the leader endpoint (read-write).

+You don't actually have to define a read-only endpoint.
+Any `host` value that does not match the `LEADER_HOST` env var will query the local instance of ClickHouse.